ngyl88/explore-mais-mongoose-seeder/README.md

 # explore-mais-mongoose-seeder

 Often we need to create dummy data with dependencies to test an application.
-I've made this example project to explore Max Eremin's mais-mongoose-seeder package.
+I've made this example project to explore Max Eremin's [mais-mongoose-seeder](https://github.com/ermaxnet/mais-mongoose-seeder) package.

-As opposed to mongoose-seeder, mais-mongoose-seeder requires the seeding options.
+As opposed to Sam Verschueren's [mongoose-seeder](https://github.com/SamVerschueren/mongoose-seeder) package, the package requires the seeding options to seed the data.

 ### How to use mais-mongoose-seeder
 index.test.js